 DMME's offices in Charlottesville are located in the Department of Forestry's building in the Fontaine Research Park.
 DMME moved into this building in 1994.
-In an agreement established prior to construction, DMME does not pay rent for this space.
 The facility features office space for 32 staff members, a research laboratory, a large library, and a customer assistance area.

 In 2009, DMME entered into a 20 year lease with the Russell County Industrial Development Authority (RCIDA) for office space located in the Russell County Government Center in Lebanon.
 This facility features office space for 20 staff members, 24 workstations shared among 40 field inspectors, and a customer assistance area.
-DMME has been working with RCIDA to enhance security at the facility.
-Storage issues are being addressed at this facility as well.
-The recent boom in natural gas drilling has created a need to store hundreds of thousands of pages of data.
-Efforts to store this legally required data electronically are ongoing.
+DMME has enhanced security at the facility through the use of proximity ID cards that must be scanned to gain access to DMME offices.
+DMME continues to work with the RCIDA on developing other security advancements.
+Storage issues continue to be addressed at this facility as well.
+DMME's efforts to electronically store required gas and oil data are ongoing.